-Bids will only be received electronically via PARITY, in the manner described below, until 10:30 a.m., prevailing Eastern time, on October 14, 2015.
+Bids will only be received electronically via PARITY, in the manner described below, until 10:30 a.m., prevailing Eastern time, on November 10, 2015.
 Bids must be submitted electronically via PARITY pursuant to this Notice until 10:30 a.m., prevailing Eastern time, but no bid will be received after the time for receiving bids specified above.
-To the extent any instructions or directions set forth in PARITY conflict with this Notice, the terms of this Notice shall control.
+To the extent any instructions or directions set forth in PARITY conflict with this Notice of Sale, the terms of this Notice of Sale shall control.
 For further information about PARITY, potential bidders may contact the PARITY Help Desk at 212-849-5067.